Andrei Danilov (conductor)

 Andrei Danilov (Андрей Данилов; born 1978) is a Russian conductor.

 Early life

-Danilov was born in Saint Petersburg (Leningrad) where he attended piano lessons at the Special School of Music of the Rimsky-Korsakov Conservatoire.
+Danilov was born in Leningrad, where he attended piano lessons at the Special School of Music of the Rimsky-Korsakov Conservatoire.
 From 1995 to 2000 he was faculty of opera and symphony there under guidance from conductor Ilya Musin and then Yuri Temirkanov.
 Later on, he became a conductor of the National Opera and Ballet of Belarus where he conducted such performances as The Marriage of Figaro, Mavra and Eugene Onegin, and in memory of Ilya Musin he conducted numerous of performances at the Mariinsky Theatre Orchestra.

 Career

 2001-2002

 From 2000 to 2002 he became an intern at the Royal Northern College of Music in Manchester, England and have appeared several times with various music ensembles and operas such as Falstaff and The Queen of Spades.
 As of July 2001 he was an occasional member of the Northern Sinfonia of Newcastle upon Tyne and in 2002 made his debut as a conductor of both the Academic Symphony Orchestra and Shostakovich Philharmonic of Saint Petersburg.